 What Is Phototoxicity?

 Phototoxicity, also known as photosensitivity, photo contact dermatitis, or photo irritation, is an inflammatory skin reaction caused by exposing the skin to an irritant.
 If you expose your skin to UV light (including tanning beds) after applying certain essential oils, the skin can become irritated.
 Reactions can appear up to 24 hours after application.
-This group of essential oils contains furanocoumarins, such as bergapten, which reacts to UV light.
+This group of essential oils contains furanocoumarins, such as bergapten, which react to UV light.
 Damage to the skin could be permanent because the skin is exposed to a chemically induced skin irritant.

-Symptoms of Phototoxicity On the Skin
+Symptoms of Phototoxicity on the Skin